FeignClaims/cpp_novice_template/README.md

 ### Use conan

 1. Install conan 2 somehow.
+For example, you can download it from [the official website](https://conan.io/downloads).
 2. [Similarly](#use-vcpkg), add `run_conan()` between `include(fetch_project_options)` and `project(cpp_starter LANGUAGES CXX)`.
 3. Reopen your IDE.